skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > hours, and the notes I have cover less than a paragraph.
 Sigh.
 I
 > REALLY wish I had the audio of these sessions.

-The party awakens in the Mages archives.
+The party awakens in the Magus Archives.
 They spend some time going through the library, and find some books of use.
 They learn the location of the shaft dug by the dwarves who imprisoned Fiore.
 They decide this is an interesting find.
 The site is less than a day from